Yakir-Shlez/AutoChess/README.md

 - Give the user the option to play chess alone on an actual chess board.
 - Give the user the option to play alone (vs AI) or with a remote friend (that have or don't have a AutoChess board).
 - Give the user the experience of playing on an actual traditional chess board.
-- Give the user the abillity to play remotely with friend even if thay don't own a AutoChess board.
+- Give the user the ability to play remotely with friend even if they don't own a AutoChess board.

 ## AutoChess architecture: